itsvetkov1/Sentient-Inbox/docs/project_documentation.md

      - Content analysis
      - Contextual understanding
      - Priority determination
+   - For emails classified as meetings:
+     - Deep analysis is performed using `deepseek_analyzer.py`
+     - The analyzer determines if a standardized response is needed, if the email should be flagged for action, or if it should be ignored

 4. Response Generation
-   - Responses are generated using `email_writer.py`
+   - For emails requiring a standard response, responses are generated using `email_writer.py`
    - Responses are stored in `data/email_responses.json`

+5. Email Handling
+   - Emails flagged for action are marked for review
+   - Emails to be ignored are marked as read
+   - Emails requiring a response are processed further

-5. Sending
+6. Sending
    - Generated responses are sent through `gmail.py`
    - Send history is logged in `meeting_mails.json`